-Prayer is an important of our Spiritual Life,
+Prayer is an important facet of our Spiritual Life,

 integral to our Christ-centered environment.

 We are a praying school.
 Our Board fasts and prays for guidance, wisdom and provision.
 Our administrators meet with our teachers in a time of prayer and devotion each morning.
 During each meeting several students are specifically lifted up to the Lord in prayer as the staff lovingly advances through the list of lives we're influencing each school year.
 Our teachers often begin class with prayer.
 Our students pray, requesting for their school family to join them in believing God hears our prayers.
-Our families pray - see the prayer empasis calendar to join with us.
+We invite you to pray with us and for us as well.

 We proudly participate in: